Ethnic Studies (ETNC)

 ETNC 30 - Gender in Global Perspective (3 units)

 This course explores gender categories, experience, and history from a transnational feminist perspective, examining diverse global locations, geo-politics, and cultural contexts.
-Also offered as ANTH 30 and GWOS 30; credit can be earned only once.
+Also offered as ETNC 30 and GWOS 30; credit may be earned only once.
 Also offered online.
 May be offered fully online.

 Advisory: Completion of or concurrent enrollment in ENGL 1A

-GE Credit: IGETC 4 Social and Behavioral Sciences; MPC F Intercultural Studies, D Social Sciences
+GE Credit: Cal-GETC 4: Social and Behavioral Sciences (IGETC-Retired); MPC F Intercultural Studies, D Social Sciences

 Catalog Program Pages Referencing ETNC 30